sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

   The mapping script then outputted the base model speaker with the least error value for the italicized formula.
   - <b>filtering</b>: For this method, I tried two different submethods: `1) output the most similar duration base speaker after choosing 20 base speakers most similar in features`, `2) output the most similar feature base speaker after choosing 20 base speakers most similar in duration`.
     The number 20 was chosen because I had around 200+ speakers in the original dataset I chose before switching to the 190 speaker model, so I would be considering roughly 10% of the entire number of base speakers.

+- <b>Exception Handling</b>:
+  - <b>Average mel-spectrogram feature float calculation</b>: Because 2 speakers that were used in the finetuning process were already in the base model, when calculating the average mel-spectrogram feature float, my code inputted 1000.
+This way, when calculating the L2 error and finding the minimum error base speaker, the finetuning speaker would be effectively set aside from consideration.
+  - <b> Average duration float error calculation </b>: When calculating the average duration float, I thought of 3 cases that an error might arise: `1) a vowel is in the finetuning speaker but is not in the base speaker`, `2) a vowel is in the base speaker but is not in the finetuning speaker`, and `3) a vowel is in both the base and finetuning speaker`.
+The idea for dividing these cases is that the set of vowels in the finetuning speaker is a subset of the set of vowels in the base speaker.
+    - <b>a vowel is in finetuning speaker but not in base speaker</b>: In this case, there is no way of comparing the finetuning speaker's vowel to the base speaker, so we exclude this base speaker from consideration by Python <i>return</i> and not appending this speaker to the min error speaker list.
+    - <b>a vowel is in base speaker but not in finetuning speaker</b>: In this case, the base speaker has an extra vowel that the finetuning speaker has, so I processed this case through the Python <i>continue</i>.
+    - <b>a vowel is in bot hthe base and finetuning speakers</b>: In this case, the vowel is present in both cases, so we calculate the L2 error between the base speaker's vowel duration and the finetuning speaker's vowel duration.

 #### Results
 I had a total of 4 speakers my voice was mapped to.
 For simplicity, I refer to these speakers as speaker 1, speaker 2, speaker 3, and speaker 4.